-The most sacred religious item is a copy of the Padma Kathang, a copy of Guru Rinpoche’s biography discovered by Pema Lingpa underneath the Jokhang Temple in Lhasa.
-There are two lhakhangs inside the ta dzong; the top-floor Gesar Lhakhang is dedicated to the 19th-century penlop of Trongsa, Jigme Namgyal.
-Two British soldiers are said to have been kept in the dzong’s dungeon for several months during the Duar War.
+One of the most sacred religious items housed in the museum is a rare copy of the Padma Kathang, Guru Rinpoche’s biography, which was discovered by Pema Lingpa beneath the Jokhang Temple in Lhasa.
+And that’s not all.
+Within the ta dzong, you’ll find two lhakhangs, with the top-floor Gesar Lhakhang dedicated to the 19th-century penlop of Trongsa, Jigme Namgyal.
+It’s been said that during the Duar War, two British soldiers were imprisoned in the dungeon of the dzong for several months.

 Once you’ve had your fill of history, make sure to head up to the roof for breathtaking views of the surrounding landscape.
 And if you’re feeling peckish, you can always grab a bite to eat at the ground-floor cafe, or even browse the souvenir shop for some unique finds.
 Just remember – photography is strictly prohibited within the museum, so be sure to leave your camera and phone in your vehicle.
 Don’t worry – there are lockers available at the entrance, although you’ll need to return there to retrieve your belongings.